···

 Sometimes you learned by watching others lose the people they counted on.

-The dread often creates a cycle — clinging or controlling behavior pushes people away, which confirms the fear.
 When the pattern includes losing yourself to keep someone close, it can look a lot like caring that costs you yourself.

 When Caring Becomes Losing Yourself

-Easing Abandonment Fear
+Easing the Fear

 The goal isn't to stop caring whether people stay.
 It's to know you'd survive if they didn't.